-What are the impacts of the COVID-19 crisis on Net Zero?
+What impacts has the COVID-19 crisis had on net-zero?

-Obviously COVID-19 has meant some enormous challenges to businesses (not to mention individuals) and a new urgent priority to factor in which inevitably will have some impact on some companies’ plans for sustainability, not least because of the impending recession.
+Obviously COVID-19 has meant some enormous challenges to businesses (not to mention individuals) and has been an urgent priority to factor in which inevitably will have some impact on some companies’ plans for sustainability.

-Recession inevitably leads to a reduction in discretionary spend.
-The question, therefore, is whether climate is seen as discretionary or not?
-We’ve seen a huge increase in pressure around climate change in the last couple of years and with the post-Covid imperative to build back better or have a green recovery, there are likely to be a greater number of companies seeing this as a necessity.
+We’ve seen a huge increase in pressure around climate change in the last couple of years and with the post-Covid imperative to build back better or have a green recovery, more companies are seeing this as a necessity.

 COVID-19 has provided a unique opportunity to re-think our ways of working.
 It has also demonstrated that collective action is possible, science matters and should be taken seriously and that governments can and should act rapidly to lead.
-How we handle the recovery from COVID-19 will be crucial to our ability to achieve Net Zero.
+How we continue to handle the recovery from COVID-19 will be crucial to our ability to achieve net-zero.

 Ultimately, this will depend on the company or sector as each one is unique.

-For example, if it is an airline, then investment in fleet changes (electric and hybrid plane technology) and sustainable fuels will be necessary.
-This means investing in technologies that are not necessarily commercially viable at this time but crucial for reaching Net Zero, minimising global heating, and for the future resilience of the airline industry.
+For example, if it is an airline, then investment in fleet changes (electric and hybrid plane technology) and sustainable fuels are necessary.
+This means investing in technologies that are not necessarily commercially viable at this time but crucial for reaching net-zero, minimising global heating, and for the future resilience of the airline industry.

 Perhaps the most radical changes required for all energy intensive industries is to invest heavily in innovation and have a more future-focussed approach to business.

-This is a really good question.
-The circular economy has enormous potential to reduce our emissions and should be integral to the Net Zero agenda.
+The circular economy has enormous potential to reduce our emissions and should be integral to the net-zero agenda.